 My gaze shot to Elena, then back.
 "No." "Her roommate said she was there.
-She gave me this number and" The woman droned on, but I didn't hear.
-As tempting as it was to stand my ground, this person was obviously intent on tracking down Elena, which meant it could be urgent.
-Even I couldn't argue that talking to me about running was a more important than a sick relative . . . not a close relative anyway.
+She gave me this number and . . . " The woman droned on, but I didn't hear.
+As tempting as it was to hang up, this could be urgent.
+Even I couldn't argue that talking to me about running was more important than a sick relative . . . not a close relative anyway.
 So I passed the phone to Elena.
 She hesitated, brows knitting, then took it with a cautious "hello?"
 No sooner did I hear the woman respond then Elena's eyes went wide with dismay, and I knew I'd made a mistake.
 "This isn't-" Elena began.
 "No, I'm at work.
 I can't talk about this now.
-I-" The woman's voice cut in, loud enough for me to catch a few words, none that made any sense out of context.
+I-" The woman's voice cut in.
+I caught a few words, none that made any sense out of context.
 But the next one required no context at all.
 And when I heard it, I reached over to slam down the plunger.
 Before I could, Elena caught my eye, and her cheeks went scarlet as she realized I was listening.
 She grabbed the phone from under my hand and twisted around, back to me, moving as far from the desk as the cord would allow.
 "I can't-" she whispered.
 "Look, whatever he said I didn't-" The woman continued to rant.
 This time, though, when she called Elena a bitch, Elena's back went rigid.
-"This is not my problem," she said, voice icing over.
+"This is not my problem," Elena said, voice icing over.
 "No-no, you listen to me.
 I have never done anything-" The woman yelled something and Elena's back went so tight it looked ready to snap.
 "He's the one with the problem, not me, and I'm not going to-" The line went dead.
 Elena stood there, fingers white around the receiver.
 After a moment she lowered her arm stiffly, and replaced the receiver in the cradle.
 "I am so sorry," she said as she turned to me.

 "Sorry?
 Don't be sorry.
-What the hell does that woman think-" "I am sorry and it won't happen again."
+What the hell does that woman think-?"
+"I'm sorry and it won't happen again."
 Elena enunciated each word with care, and as her gaze met mine, my own words died in my throat.
-There was a lot I could say, a lot I wanted to say, but one look in those eyes, and I knew if I did, I'd be crossing a line that wasn't ready to be crossed.
+From her look, I knew if I continued, I'd cross a line that wasn't ready to be crossed.
 "I don't know how she got this number," Elena said.
 "I didn't-" "Your roommate gave it to her."
 Anger sparked in her eyes.
 "Then I'll have a talk with her.
 I'm sorry."
 She turned, still stiff, and looked around the room, as if trying to remember what she'd been doing before the phone rang.
 Her gaze lit on the stack of books.
 She nodded, and reached for the open one.
 "Running," I said.